-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Should be in

-Villanova has been one win away from being a lock for the better part of two weeks, and, barring only the most extraordinary of circumstances, yes, the Wildcats are still going to make the NCAA tournament.
-Still, having now lost three in a row and four of its last five, Jay Wright's team is no longer that strutting No. 4 seed-in-the-making we were looking at just a couple weeks ago.
-Instead, Nova is a No. 6 seed at best, and quite possibly something lower.
-In their last five games, the historically perimeter-oriented Wildcats have shot just 30 percent on their 3s.
+Villanova has been one win away from being a lock for the better part of two weeks, and barring only the most extraordinary of circumstances, yes, the Wildcats are still going to make the NCAA tournament.
+Still, having now lost three in a row and four of its past five, Jay Wright's team is no longer that strutting 4-seed-in-the-making we were looking at just a couple of weeks ago.
+Instead, Nova is a No. 6 seed, at best, and quite possibly something lower.
+In their past five games, the historically perimeter-oriented Wildcats have shot just 30 percent on their 3s.
 (Updated: Feb.
 24)

 In winning 78-70 against Seton Hall at Madison Square Garden, Chris Mullin's men faced their last at-large-quality opponent of the regular season.
 The Johnnies will now close with two games against Xavier and one against DePaul.
 If you've followed St. John's this season through its highs (a 3-1 record against Marquette and Villanova) and lows (being swept by Providence), you're prepared for this team to lose one of those last three games.
 That wouldn't be a disaster (well, the home game against the Musketeers is Quad 3 and the other two are Quad 2), and more specifically, it wouldn't by itself be enough to alter what is increasingly looking like SJU's destiny.
 This team appears to be heading toward something in the area of a No. 8 seed.
 (Updated: Feb.
 23)